neopragma/ruby-galaxy/README.md

   And the response contains element "sampleRequest" with value "/echo/5"
 ```

-We create a file under galaxy/features named echo.feature, and add the text above to the file.
+CT = 00:05.

+**Activity 1, Task 5:** Define project dependencies

-We're using _bundler_ for dependency management, so we need to create a file named Gemfile in the project root directory and specify the Ruby Gems we will need for the project.
-It will look something like this:
+The team is using _bundler_ for dependency management, so they create a file named _Gemfile_ in the project root directory and specify the Ruby Gems needed for the project.

 ```
 source 'http://rubygems.org'